Back to Embedded Workforce

 • SLA attainment target: 99%+ on committed production outputs

-These numbers are not marketing claims.
-They are the metrics Productiv tracks on every embedded deployment, reported to clients weekly, and contractually accountable.
-An embedded operations partner that cannot tell you their current SLA attainment rate across their deployments is not running an embedded operations model—they are running managed staffing.
+These are not marketing claims.
+They are metrics Productiv tracks on every deployment, reported weekly, and contractually accountable.
+If a partner cannot tell you their SLA attainment rate across current deployments, they are running managed staffing — not embedded operations.

 Frequently Asked Questions